-4.2 True polar wander: not so fast?
+4.2.
+True Polar Wander: Not So Fast?

 Phases of rapid TPW are frequently proposed based on rapid shifts in paleomagnetic pole positions.
 The existence of episodic, and possibly oscillatory, phases of rapid TPW are actively investigated by the paleomagnetic community.
-They are particularly interesting because it may significantly impact regional climate, paleoenvironment, sea level and life (e.g., Raub et al., 2007; Muttoni et al., 2013; Jing et al., 2022; Wang & Mitchell, 2023; Muttoni et al., 2024).
-Whether such fast polar shifts truly represent rapid TPW is not always straightforwardly determined, and it may often be difficult to distinguish signal from noise (e.g., Evans, 2003; Kulakov et al., 2021; Cottrell et al., 2023; Domeier et al., 2023).
+They are particularly interesting because it may significantly impact regional climate, paleoenvironment, sea level and life (e.g., Jing et al., 2022; Muttoni et al., 2013, 2025; Raub et al., 2007; Wang & Mitchell, 2023).
+Whether such fast polar shifts truly represent rapid TPW is not always straightforwardly determined, and it may often be difficult to distinguish signal from noise (e.g., Cottrell et al., 2023; Domeier et al., 2023; Evans, 2003; Kulakov et al., 2021).
 Importantly, the many inherent uncertainties in paleomagnetic data may result in a significant deviation of individual paleomagnetic pole positions from the estimated time-averaged pole given by an APWP, as reflected in the dispersion of poles obtained from similar-aged rocks (Rowley, 2019; Vaes et al., 2022).
 TPW shifts derived from the data of a single tectonic plate and/or from a small number of paleomagnetic poles, each based on different numbers of paleomagnetic samples/sites and thus averaging the magnetic field to different extents (Vaes et al., 2022), may be prone to unrecognized biases and any conclusions drawn from such analyses should be approached with caution.